seryilmaz/cuda-gpu-kernels/README.md

 If you have less than 10 matrix multiply jobs and your matrices are <=64 in size, you might get better performance if you set this to 0.
 This options should not affect the end result but it affects performance.
 Default is 1.

 -blockSize : This is kernel level option.
 If you set highCompute to 0, this is always 32 and is ignored.
 Otherwise, options are:
 16, 32, 64, 96, 128.
 If your matrices are at least of size 128, set this to 128.
-If you have small matrices, setting this to small values might give better results.
+If you have small matrices, setting this to small values might give better throughput.
+This dictates how many outputs are produced within 1 thread (more outputs per thread for larger blocks), hence how much instruction-level-parallelism is available.
+Larger block sizes give better throughput if the overall task is big enough to fill the machine.
+If it does not fill the machine, smaller block sizes might work better since it parallelizes the work better while comprimising instruction level parallelism.
+Smaller block sizes are not optimal for large matrices since it doesn't achieve maximum throughput.
 Default is 128.

 -nIter : Number of repetitions for the job (repeats the whole job nIter times).
 Larger nIter is useful to have a statistically robust performance measure.
 If you set nIter to 30 and numOfTasks to 100, then it will execute 30 jobs in a for loop, where each job consists of 100 independent concurrent matrix multiply operations.
 Default is 30.